pcristin/get_first_lambo_bot/README.md

 ## Notifications

 The bot sends detailed Telegram notifications for each arbitrage opportunity, including:
-- Token symbol and current prices
+- Token symbol and current prices (with localized number formatting)
 - Spread percentage and absolute difference
 - Trading volume and liquidity information
 - Deposit/withdrawal status for each exchange